flag South Africa South Africa: Tax System

 Individuals are charged a 0.25% securities transfer tax, and an inheritance duty on worldwide net estate (at a rate of 20% on the value of the estate to the limit of ZAR 30 million or 25% if the value of the estate is above ZAR 30 million, after abatement of ZAR 3.5 million from the net value of the estate).

 A transfer tax applies to the sale of immovable property.
 It is payable by the buyer, with rates ranging from 0 to 13%.
 However, the transfers of immovable properties subject to VAT are exempt from transfer duty.
-Local municipalities levy rates on land, which vary according to the municipality.
+The rates are as follows:

 Return to top